Hahnenklee

 Hahnenklee is a borough of the city of Goslar, in the German state of the Lower Saxony.
 It is located within the Harz mountain range between Goslar and Osterode.
 The population is about 1200 inhabitants.

 History

 Hahnenklee became a state-recognised climatic spa in 1882.
 The village had 336 inhabitants at the beginning of the 20th century.
 The district of Hahnenklee also comprises the former village of Bockswiese, both are mining settlements originating from the 16th century that were incorporated in 1972.
 Today the area mainly depends on tourism and forestry.

-In the Nazi time, Hahnenklee was home of many houses of the NS organisation “Mother and Child” - in their facilities, more than 3600 children were born.
+In the Nazi time, Hahnenklee was home to many houses of the NS organisation “Mother and Child” - in their facilities, more than 3600 children were born.
 Even a birth station of the Lebensborn organisation was present.
-Shortly after the war, in the former mothers home of the NSV 18 Latvian children died from starvation - the circumstances never were cleared completely.
+Shortly after the war, in the former mothers home of the NSV 18 Latvian children died from starvation - the circumstances were never cleared completely.
 The more than 100 children that survived were spread all over the world.